Aria-K-Alethia/ExVo/README.md

 python3 train.py
 ```
 This will train the model with default setting using Wav2vec-base as feature extractor and linear classifier chain as the predictor.
-If anything goes well, you should get a mean CCC of about 0.67 on the validation set.
+If everything goes well, you should get a mean CCC of about 0.67 on the validation set.

 If you want to train other models or modify the parameters, please refer the config files under the `config` dir.